 -Do you have any tips for staying true to yourself?

-Before, I would compare myself to others and think I was inferior in this area, that I was no good at it, and I would look down on myself.
+Before, I used to compare myself to others, thinking I was inferior in this area, completely useless, and belittling myself.

-But now, instead of comparing myself to others, I compare myself to my former self.
-I'm trying new things every day to improve from my past skiing and jumping techniques, and I'm sure I've changed, so if I can see those changes in myself and feel that I'm growing, then I know it's okay to be myself.
-I
+But now, instead of comparing myself to others, I compare myself to my past self.
+I'm working on new things every day to evolve from my past skiing and jumping techniques, so I'm sure I'm changing.
+If I can see that change myself and feel that I've grown, then I realize that it's okay to be myself.

 --By continuing to challenge yourself, you surpass yourself.
 You're such a strong person, Anri.
 Have you ever thought about quitting moguls?

-When I was in elementary and middle school, while all my friends would hang out after school, I had to practice skiing every day.
-I did it because I wanted to, but I wanted to hang out with my friends, and I just couldn't ski well...
-There were times when I thought I wanted to quit.
+When I was in elementary and middle school, while my friends were playing after school, I had to practice skiing every day.
+I did it because I wanted to, but there were times when I wanted to play with my friends, or when I felt like I wasn't getting any better at skiing...
+There were times when I wanted to quit.

-But if you ask me if I really wanted to quit, the answer is no.
+But if you asked me if I really wanted to quit, the answer was no.

-I enjoy skiing, and it has become such a part of my life that I don't know how I would live without it, and it's so natural to me.
+I enjoyed skiing, and it had become such a part of my life that I don't know how I would live without it.
+It felt so natural.

-There are times when I think, "I can't take it anymore!" (laughs), but I've never seriously wanted to quit.
+There are times when I think, "I can't take this anymore!" (laughs), but I've never seriously thought about quitting.

 Although moguls is an individual event, the expedition is conducted as a team.
 Good teamwork has led to the good results of the Japanese team.
 From left: Yanagimoto Rino, Tomitaka Hinako, Kawamura Anri.
 Photo/Sho Endo